 The Wildlife Hotline is monitored 7 days a week from 8 am to 5 pm.
-Note that Think Wild is closed to give staff time off between Dec 24 and January 1.
 If we miss your call or it is outside of those hours, please leave a detailed message and see below for more information depending on the animal concern.
 It is also helpful if you text a picture of the animal.
 If keeping overnight, many animals can be contained in a box in a dark, quiet place with a warm water bottle or heating pad to stay warm.

 Found a raccoon?

 Do not handle a raccoon with your bare hands.
 If you've found an injured or orphaned raccoon, learn more here.
 We can also provide tips for preventing conflicts with raccoons living in or traveling through your property.

 If your cat caught it, it will need help as soon as possible.
 If it is not injured, it may have fallen from its nest with mom still nearby.
 Don't accidentally kidnap a baby mammal!
 Learn more about what to do here.

 Mother deer often leave their fawns alone for hours while they forage for food.
 She may have decided that your yard was the perfect safe spot!
 If mom doesn't come back for over a day or you suspect an injury, learn more here.

 Found a rabbit?

 Rabbits are very fragile and easily frightened.
 Learn what to do if you find an orphaned or cat caught rabbit here.

 Do not handle a bat with bare hands.
 If you or your pet has had direct contact with a bat, please check for instructions from your doctor/veterinarian.
 Learn more here about helping an injured or orphaned bat safely.